 In 2017, the former IAO stopped issuing inadmissibility decisions based on safe third country grounds.
 The reasons for the change in practice are not known.
-In 2019, the inadmissibility decisions based on safe third country grounds were not issued either, as inadmissibility under the Hybrid ground became the norm.
-In 2020 the HHC is aware of a case in which the NDGAP again used the safe third country ground in an inadmissible decision.
-According to HHC's information, no inadmissibility decision based on the safe-third country grounds was issued in 2021.
-The NDGAP did not provide the requested information for 2021.
+In 2019, inadmissibility decisions based on safe third country grounds were not issued either, as inadmissibility under the Hybrid ground became the norm.
+In 2020 the HHC is aware of one case in which the NDGAP again used the safe third country ground in an inadmissibility decision.
+According to the HHC's information, no inadmissibility decision based on the safe-third country grounds was issued in 2021 nor in 2022.
+The NDGAP did not provide the requested information for 2021.306